 20. Dose of Leadership

 They describe themselves as “the ultimate leadership resource”.
 Hosting a number of relevant motivating and inspiring experts they outline in their podcast just what exactly makes a great leader.
 The podcast covers a broad range of industries, interviewing leaders from all aspects of life, from business entrepreneurs all the way to military heroes.

 HBR Idea Cast is a podcast from the Harvard review.
 A ‘premiere resource’ for business news and research.
-Their podcast provide analysis and advice from leading minds in their industries.
-They require a membership fee to access all their resources and get the most from it, however the podcast itself is free.
+Their podcast provides analysis and advice from leading minds in their industries.
+They require a membership fee to access all their resources and get the most from it, however, the podcast itself is free.

 Breaking into Startups is about people who managed to break into the tech industry even though they weren’t necessarily from that background.
-With the tech field currently undergoing massive growth in many different areas, this podcast looks at a number of success stories from people of all walks of life.
-Offering inspiration, advice and information on what you need to do to achieve success on these industries and how you too could take advantage of the current opportunity in the tech world.
+With the tech field currently undergoing massive growth in many different areas, this podcast looks at a number of success stories from people from all walks of life.
+Offering inspiration, advice, and information on what you need to do to achieve success in these industries and how you too could take advantage of the current opportunity in the tech world.

 The untold stories of successful startups in the tech industry.
-Hosted my Matt Hunckler they delve into some illuminating interviews, extracting nuggets of genius from some of the best minds in their industries.
-Whilst being tech focused man of the principles discussed can be applied to a broad range of business situations.
+Hosted by Matt Hunckler they delve into some illuminating interviews, extracting nuggets of genius from some of the best minds in their industries.
+Whilst being a tech-focused man the principles discussed can be applied to a broad range of business situations.